 Another example of resonance is the way in which a singer can shatter a wine glass by singing a single loud, clear note.
 In this example, the wine glass is the resonant oscillating system.
 The sound wave energy is converted to mechanical vibrations of the glass itself.
 When the singer hits the note that matches the resonant frequency of the glass, the glass absorbs energy, begins vibrating, and can eventually even shatter.
 The resonant frequency of the glass depends on the size, shape, thickness of the glass, and how much wine is in it.

-WiTricity technology provides a unique solution to consumer electronics devices of all sizes and power requirements, including:
+WiTricity technology provides a unique solutions of all sizes and power requirements.